heroku/12factor/content/en/config.md

 **The twelve-factor application stores configuration in *environment variables*** (often shortened to *env vars* or *env*).
 Environment variables are easy to change between deploys without changing any code; unlike configuration files, there is little chance of them being checked into the code repo accidentally; and unlike custom configuration files, or other config mechanisms such as Java System Properties, they are a language- and OS-agnostic standard.

 Another aspect of configuration management is grouping.
-Sometimes apps batch configuration into named groups (often called "environments") named after specific deploys, such as the `development`, `test`, and `production` environments in Rails.
+Sometimes applications batch configuration into named groups (often called "environments") named after specific deploys, such as the `development`, `test`, and `production` environments in Rails.
 This method does not scale cleanly: as more deploys of the app are created, new environment names are necessary, such as `staging` or `qa`.
 As the project grows further, developers may add their own special environments like `joes-staging`, resulting in a combinatorial explosion of configuration which makes managing deploys of the app very brittle.

 In a twelve-factor application, environment variable are granular controls, each fully orthogonal to other env vars.
 They are never grouped together as "environments", but instead are independently managed for each deploy.
-This is a model that scales up smoothly as the app naturally expands into more deploys over its lifetime.
+This is a model that scales up smoothly as the application naturally expands into more deploys over its lifetime.